 Just about every recipe for homemade ice cream calls for an ice cream maker, but what if you don't have one?

 Well, it certainly doesn't mean that homemade ice cream is out of the question for you!
-Here's the secret thing that no one really talks about when it comes to homemade ice cream: You don't actually need an ice cream maker.
+You don't actually need an ice cream maker to make a cool and creamy treat at home.
+Here are five ways to make ice cream without an ice cream maker.

 1. Homemade ice cream can be as simple as freezer bags, salt, and ice.